What are the CMMC Capabilities?

 What are the 43 CMMC capabilities?

-Worth noting, The National Institute of Standards and Technology (NIST), defines a capability as “a set of mutually reinforcing security controls implemented by technical, physical, and procedural means.
-Such controls are typically selected to achieve a common information security-related purpose.”
+The National Institute of Standards and Technology (NIST), defines a capability as ‘a set of mutually reinforcing security controls implemented by technical, physical, and procedural means.
+The controls that fall within each capability achieve a common information security-related purpose (e.g., Control internal system access).’
+There are 43 CMMC capabilities that map to the 17 CMMC domains.

 This table shows how the 43 CMMC capabilities fit into the 17 CMMC domains: